aquasecurity/aqua-helm/server/README.md

    openssl genrsa -des3 -out rootCA.key 4096
    ```

-If you want a non password protected key just remove the `-des3` option
+If you want a non-password-protected key just remove the `-des3` option

 **2. Create and self sign the Root Certificate**